 Fair Hearing.
 A proceeding conducted by the ORI Director or his or her designee who shall be an impartial hearing officer appointed to review an action proposed, taken or not taken by a Case Management Provider, which has been appealed.
 If the hearing is conducted by an appointed hearing officer, the decision of the hearing officer shall not be subject to review by the ORI Director.
 The decision of the hearing officer shall be a final agency decision within the meaning of and subject to judicial review under M.G.L. c.
 30A.

 Interpreter.
-A person who translates for the appellant, when the appellant's primary language is not English or when the appellant is deaf or hearing-impaired.
+A person who interprets, translates speech orally, for the appellant, when the appellant's primary language is not English or when the appellant is deaf or hearing-impaired.
 The interpreter is sworn to make an impartial and accurate translation of the events occurring at the hearing.

 Party.
 The appellant or a Case Management Provider.